xdgrulez/kash.py/README.md

 # kash.py

-*kash.py* is a Python-based client library for Kafka based on [confluent-kafka-python](https://github.com/confluentinc/confluent-kafka-python) by Magnus Edenhill, which is itself based on the native Kafka client library [librdkafka](https://github.com/edenhill/librdkafka) by the same author.
+*kash.py* is a Kafka shell based on Python, or, in other words, a Python-based client library for Kafka based on [confluent-kafka-python](https://github.com/confluentinc/confluent-kafka-python) by Magnus Edenhill, which is itself based on the native Kafka client library [librdkafka](https://github.com/edenhill/librdkafka) by the same author.

+The idea behind *kash.py* is to make it as easy as possible to interact with Kafka using Python, without having to know any of the implementation details of the underlying [confluent-kafka-python](https://github.com/confluentinc/confluent-kafka-python) module.
+To this end, not only the functions/methods are simpler to use, but also all classes are converted to simple Python dictionaries.

 *kash.py* has been built for Kafka users of all kinds:
 * For *developers and devops engineers* to view and manipulate Kafka topics using familiar shell syntax (you have *ls*, *touch*, *rm*, *cp*, *cat*, *grep*, *wc* etc.), interactively or non-interactively.
 * For *data scientists* to bridge the gap between batch and stream processing, using functions to upload/download files to/from topics, and even functional abstractions a la Databricks/Apache Spark (there are various *foldl*s, *flatmap*s and *map*s for you to explore).

-*kash.py* supports *Avro*, *Protobuf* and *JSONSchema*, Confluent Cloud, Redpanda, etc.

-...and it will give you *Kafka superpowers* of a kind you have never experienced before.
+*kash.py* supports *Avro*, *Protobuf* and *JSONSchema*, Confluent Cloud, Redpanda, etc...and it will give you *Kafka superpowers* of a kind you have never experienced before.
 Honestly :)

 Check out the full [kash module documentation](https://github.com/xdgrulez/kash.py/blob/main/docs/_build/markdown/source/kash.md) if you are interested in seeing the entire functionality of *kash.py*.